 Mineral Deficiency and Your Health

-Wouldn’t you agree that we need magnesium?
-There are at least 600 magnesium dependent enzymatic reactions which have been identified.
-That being the case, we understand that magnesium is essential to almost all of the body’s major biochemical and cellular metabolic process.
+There are at least 600 magnesium-dependent enzymatic reactions that have been identified.
+That being the case, we understand that magnesium is essential to almost all of the body’s major biochemical and cellular metabolic processes.
 But just what are some of these processes?
 They include; heart rate control, muscle contractions, protein synthesis, energy formation from glucose, energy formation from fats, immune defenses, nerve conduction, regulation of blood sugar, and regulation of blood pressure.

-This should behoove us to pay more attention to making sure we have enough magnesium in our body.
-The more magnesium we have in our system, the more capable our body’s are of running effectively and giving us the energy we need to reclaim our health.
+This should behoove us to pay more attention to making sure we have enough magnesium in our bodies.
+The more magnesium we have in our system, the more capable our bodies are of running effectively and giving us the energy we need to reclaim our health.

 How Deficient are We?